-I was at the playground with a couple of my grandchildren when I heard the unmistakable cries of a young child.
+I was at the playground with a couple of my grandchildren

-I looked around and saw a little girl being consoled by her older sister.
-The younger sister was holding her sister as she tried to investigate what had caused the injury as well as to find a way to stop the crying.
+investigate what had caused the injury as well as to find a way to stop the

 I left my grandchildren as they climbed the playground equipment and made my way towards the child to see if I could be of assistance.